Ravensblood CH.1

 “This isn’t your old furniture,” I said, touching the sky-blue couch.

 “I sold mine.
-All of this furniture came with the house, including the paintings.”
+All of this furniture came with the house, including the paintings.
+I love the artwork.”

 On the coffee table sat a game of chess with glass pieces.